wahomewilliam728-dev/infera-ai/README.md

 # ⚠️ IMPORTANT NOTE

-Infera AI is a **decision-support system**, not a replacement for medical professionals.
+Infera AI is a decision-support system and not a replacement for medical professionals.

 ---

 # 📌 PROJECT ORIGIN

-Infera AI originated as **SmartLab**, which has evolved into a more structured and scalable healthcare AI system focused on real-world healthcare challenges.
+Infera AI originated as **SmartLab**, which evolved into a more structured and scalable healthcare AI platform focused on solving real-world healthcare challenges.

 ---